Dimers on Riemann surfaces II: conformal invariance and scaling limit: CRSF and loop measures on surfaces

 Note that since $\mass (\ell)$ is invariant by re-rooting $\ell$, we can also see $\mass$ as a measure on \emph{unrooted loop} (formally equivalence class of rooted loops) and we will mostly think of loops as unrooted in the future.

-\begin{remark} At this stage, it is useful to discuss briefly the qualitative behaviour that we expect from the measure $\mass$, at least in the case where $\delta$ is very small compared to the whole manifold. \begin{itemize} \item The first thing we expect is that $\mass$ should satisfy some kind of scale invariance and that loops of all scale should have $O(1)$ mass: For example, loops that have a diameter between $ R/2$ and $2R$ and intersect a given line of length $R$ should have a $O(1)$ mass independently of $R$.
+\begin{remark} At this stage, it is useful to discuss briefly the qualitative behaviour that we expect from the measure $\mass$ for the sequence $\Gamma^\d$ from our setup (\Cref{sec:setup}), at least in the case where $\delta$ is very small compared to the whole manifold. \begin{itemize} \item The first thing we expect is that $\mass$ should satisfy some kind of scale invariance and that loops of all scale should have $O(1)$ mass: For example, loops that have a diameter between $ R/2$ and $2R$ and intersect a given line of length $R$ should have a $O(1)$ mass independently of $R$.
 We will prove this in \cref{T:loopsoupRW} and more precisely \cref{cor:long_loops}.

 \item There are loops of all sizes that surround a given point, and in total these have a mass which may be very large and is even infinite if the surface has no boundary.
 These can be extremely complicated (analogous to a Brownian motion on the torus run for time close to $\infty$, and hence essentially space-filling).